© Kurt Petersen

 COLLABORATIONS

-Since 2015, Heather has regularly collaborated with director Katie Mitchell, working on acclaimed international productions including ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Opera House - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord).
-Heather has directed revivals of Katie Mitchell’s work at Théâtre des Champs Elysées (Paris), Finnish National Opera (Helsinki), and the Royal Danish Opera (Copenhagen).
+Since 2015, Heather has regularly collaborated with director Katie Mitchell, working on acclaimed international productions including ARIADNE AUF NAXOS and ALCINA (Festival d’Aix), LUCIA DI LAMMERMOOR (Royal Ballet and Opera - Covent Garden), OPHELIAS ZIMMER by Alice Birch (Royal Court Theatre & Schaubühne Berlin) and ZAUBERLAND (Théâtre des Bouffes du Nord, Paris).

 ARTISTIC LEADERSHIP